 As a responsible energy producer playing a key role in the energy transition, we have identified this risk as strategic because of its links to current and future regulations, both of which will impact our ability to not only operate in our areas, but also to grow.
 Vermilion's operations are subject to regional regulatory changes that result in changes to equipment requirements to reduce carbon emissions and/or emissions of criteria air contaminants.
-Several examples of changes associated with product efficiency are present, such as the recent Methane Reduction Retrofit Compliance Plan and update to Directive 039 (benzene emissions from glycol dehydrators) in Alberta, Canada, and France's adoption of the agreement to end routine flaring by 2030.
+Several examples of recent changes associated with product efficiency are present, such as the recent Methane Reduction Retrofit Compliance Plan and update to Directive 039 (benzene emissions from glycol dehydrators) in Alberta, Oil & Gas Emissions Management Regulation (OGEMR) in Saskatchewan, and France's adoption of the agreement to end routine flaring by 2030.
 These regulatory changes, which in varying stages of either development or implementation, led Vermilion to complete engineering reviews and facility updates resulting in emission reductions beyond regulatory requirements.
-Projects are being identified on an ongoing basis that will result in increased operational efficiency and a reduction in methane and VOC's once implemented.
+Projects are being identified on an ongoing basis that will result in increased operational efficiency and a reduction in greenhouse gas emissions (and VOCs) once implemented.
 This risk relates specifically to the potential financial implications associated with engineering and equipment modifications that are/may be required to address specific air emission types, which have an impact on overall GHG emissions for an operating area.
 These pollutants can vary depending on location.
 Vermilion has also participated in the MJA3 program in our Netherlands business unit since 2005.
 This has resulted in project and initiatives that have reduced our operations energy intensity by 75.7%.
+In 2020, we also began a global assessment of our Scope 1 and 2 emissions, including setting a baseline of 2019, benchmarking our performance against our peers and industry standards, and identifying approaches with projects that could reduce carbon and other emissions intensity reduction by 2025.